Home » Classic Shrimp Scampi

 How To Make Shrimp Scampi

-1. Pulse the shallot, 3 cloves of garlic, and 2 tablespoons of oil in a food processor until finely chopped and like a paste.
-Set aside.
+Pulse shallot, garlic, and oil in a food processor until finely chopped.

-6. Add the remaining tablespoon of oil to the skillet along with the shallot and garlic paste.
-Cook for 1-2 minutes, stirring frequently or until fragrant.
+Add the remaining tablespoon of oil to the skillet, followed by the shallot and garlic paste.
+Cook for 1 to 2 minutes, stirring frequently, until fragrant.
+I like using a silicone spoonula here so nothing sticks to the bottom of the pan.

-7. Return the thyme sprigs to the skillet, then add the white wine, lemon juice and ¼ cup of water.
-Simmer to reduce until there’s a thin layer of liquid on the bottom of the skillet.
+Return the thyme sprigs to the skillet, then pour in the white wine, lemon juice, and ¼ cup of water.
+Let it simmer and reduce until there’s just a thin layer of liquid left on the bottom of the skillet.
+This is where all that flavor concentrates.

 Chef Jenn’s Tips